iamvickynguyen/starter-snake-python/README.md

 All documentation is available at [docs.battlesnake.com](https://docs.battlesnake.com), including detailed Guides, API References, and Tips.

-You can also join the Battlesnake Developer Community on [Slack](https://play.battlesnake.com/slack) and [Discord](https://play.battlesnake.com/discord).
+You can also join the [Battlesnake Developer Community on Slack](https://play.battlesnake.com/slack).
 We have a growing community of Battlesnake developers of all skill levels wanting to help everyone succeed and have fun with Battlesnake :)